Medical lexicography in the 21st century

 Medical lexicography then, is the act, activity, or art of compiling medical dictionaries.
 A medical lexicographer is a writer of medical dictionaries.
-As far as I know, there are no formal programs in higher education that specifically teach medical lexicography or confer degrees therein.
+There are no formal programs that specifically teach medical lexicography or confer degrees therein.
 However, having been engaged in writing medical dictionaries since 1984, it seems reasonable to regard myself as a medical lexicographer.

-From this armchair, there seem to be two types of medical lexicographers: team lexicographers and maverick lexicographers, terms which I have herewith shamelessly coined.
+From this armchair, there seem to be two types of medical lexicographers: team lexicographers and maverick lexicographers.

-Team lexicographers are employed by a medical publishing house to define biomedical and scientific terms deemed important enough by experts, consultants and contributors to warrant inclusion in the next edition of a long established* medical dictionary.
+Team lexicographers work for a medical publisher and define biomedical and scientific terms deemed important enough by experts, consultants and contributors to warrant inclusion in the next edition of a long established* medical dictionary.
 Team lexicographers cobble together definitions, pass them to their physician or scientist experts to verify and validate content, then add them to next edition.

-My term, maverick medical lexicographer (MML), refers to a physician or scientist who is typically an expert focused on a single specialty and has over their career collected terminology in that area.
-MMLs shoulder the bulk of the work and manage to convince a publisher to assign an already overworked editor to add the project to his/her “list” and publish it to an underwhelmed audience.
+Maverick medical lexicographers (MMLs) are herein defined as physicians or scientists who have collected terminology in their area of interest and decided that writing a dictionary was a good idea.
+MMLs shoulder the bulk of the work and manage to convince a publisher to assign an already overworked editor to add the project to their “list” and publish it to an underwhelmed audience.
 One can go to Amazon’s search window and type in “Dictionary of…” to find what’s on offer by MMLs.
-The Dictionary of Modern Medicine began as and continues to be the work of a single MML (JC Segen, MD).
+The Dictionary of Modern Medicine began as and continues to be the work of a single MML.

-My 3-plus decades as a “harmless drudge” in ML have given me a unique perspective.
-I believe that the field, whilst it was relevant in the 20th century, is losing its way in the 21st century.
+My 3-plus decades as a “harmless drudge” have given me a unique perspective.
+I believe that medical lexicography, whilst relevant in the 20th century, is losing its way in the 21st century.